liopyu/KotlinScript/README.md

 | `KotlinScriptHelperClass`  | Manages keywords used in Kotlin script files, defining and recognizing keywords such as `val`, `var`, `print`, and `import`.                                                                                                       |
 | `ContextUtils`             | Handles storing information about classes, such as their Java class object, simple name, alias, and full class name.
 Facilitates dynamic interaction with classes within the scripting environment.                                 |

-## Contributing

-We welcome contributions!
-Please fork the repository and submit pull requests.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Create a new Pull Request.

 ## License